School Science Lessons

 Indian almond, (Terminalia catappa), Bengal almond, Malabar almond, sea almond, tropical almond, tropical forest tree, fallen leaves, used as folk medicine, Asia, Africa, Australia, Combretaceae

-Terminalia catappa, Indian Almond, Daleys Fruit Tree Nursery
+Terminalia catappa, Indian Almond, Daleys Fruit Trees

 Black myrobalan, (Terminalia chebula), Indian gall nut, chebulic myrobalan, hareetaki, kadukka nut, tropical almond, herbal medicine, South Asia, Combretaceae